Dynamical magnetic susceptibility of non-collinear magnets: A novel KKR-based ab initio scheme and its application: Results

-Let us apply our formalism to the TAF IrMn\$\_3\$, in which the Mn atoms, exhibiting a finite magnetic moment, form a NC structure.
-More precisely, we take a look at the characteristic 111 plane of the system.
-Figure \ref{img:spec} shows the magnon dispersion and the inverse lifetimes (shown as bars designating the full with at half-maximum, FWHM, of the magnon peak) obtained from our LRTDDFT calculations.
+Figure \ref{fig:dispersionIrMn3} shows the magnon dispersion and the inverse lifetimes (shown as bars designating the full with at half-maximum, FWHM, of the magnon peak) obtained from our LRTDDFT calculations.
 Three linearly dispersing magnon modes emerge in the long wave-length limit from three distinct Goldstone modes, as expected from the symmetry analysis outlined above.
-Their maximum energies at the edge of the Brillouin zone amounts to about 370meV.
-The modes are clearly Landau damped but remain well-defined for all momenta.
-In general, the damping increases with energy but differs strongly depending on the magnon polarization.
+Their spin wave velocities amount to around $v_\Gamma\approx 80$km/s and their maximum energies at the edge of the Brillouin zone reach about 370meV.
+The modes are clearly Landau damped but remain well-defined for all momenta and can be treated as underdamped harmonic oscillators.
+The maximal FWHM of a magnon mode is found to be about 140meV but most magnons live significantly longer.
+While the magnon dispersions of Mn$_3$Ir and Mn$_3$Rh are qualitatively similar, the magnons in the first system are of higher energies and stronger Landau damped than in the latter, cf.~\cite{Eilmsteiner2026a}.

+Similarly to the case of Mn$_3$Rh investigated recently \cite{Eilmsteiner2026a}, above the threshold of about 150meV, the FWHM of magnons peaks in Mn$_3$Ir is a non-monotonous function of both momentum and magnon energy.
+This makes these two materials extremely promising candidates for the terahertz spintronic applications.
+The relatively low damped high-frequency modes, before their decay, perform a larger number of revolutions compared to their low-frequency companions, despite featuring larger attenuation parameter (FWHM).
+This feature will be further investigated in Sec.~\ref{subsec:magneticModes}.

+Another remarkable property of the Landau damping shared by the two kagome magnets is its pronounced mode selectivity.
+The decay rates differ significantly even for magnonic modes of practically the same energy and momentum.
+To be specific, let us consider the low-momentum magnons in Fig.~\ref{fig:dispersionIrMn3}b) Two modes ($\alpha$-type, green and yellow markers) are up to factor 3 weaker Landau damped than the third branch of $\beta$-type (magenta).
+As discussed carefully before \cite{Eilmsteiner2026a}, this selectivity can be traced to the spectrum of the non-collinear Stoner excitations resulting from the altermagnetic character of the underlying electronic band structure interplaying with the forms of the magnons' eigenvectors.